 Michael Jordan was an incredible talent and a proven winner

 Even if you’ve never watched a basketball game before, you probably know that Michael Jordan was a pretty talented player.
 His Airness, however, also had a knack for winning.

 Growing up, Jordan honed his competitive edge by going toe-to-toe with his brother Larry.
-While Michael suffered an early setback when he failed to make his high school’s varsity basketball team at the first attempt, he refused to give up; after a year dominating the JV competition and a timely grown spurt, he made the top team the following fall and became a star.
+While Michael suffered an early setback when he failed to make his high school’s varsity basketball team on the first attempt, he refused to give up.
+After a year of dominating the JV competition and a timely growth spurt, he made the top team the following fall and became a star.